Network for Astronomy School Education

 Network for Astronomy School Education (NASE) is an International Astronomical Union (IAU) Working Group that works on Training Teachers for primary and secondary schools.

 In 2007, professor George K. Miley, IAU vice-president, invited Rosa M. Ros to begin exploring the idea of setting up an astronomy program to give primary and secondary school teachers a better preparation in this area of knowledge.
 The birth of NASE Group occurred when Rosa Maria Ros and Alexandre Costa were sent by UNESCO and IAU to give two courses in Peru and Ecuador in July 2009.
-Shortly after NASE was officially created on August 2009 during IAU's General Assembly at Rio de Janeiro.
+Shortly after NASE was officially created in August 2009 during IAU's General Assembly at Rio de Janeiro.
 From there on more than 80 courses have been presented worldwide.

 The topics of "the basic NASE course" are: